b-lukaszuk/BS_wJ_eng/contents/recursion.md

 operator](https://docs.julialang.org/en/v1/base/base/#?:) instead of more verbose `if else` statements.
-The third version (`recFactorialV3`) relies on a so called accumulator (`acc`) that stores the result of a previous calculation (if any). `recFactorialV3` is a tail-recursive function and is recommended in some programming languages, like [Haskell](https://en.wikipedia.org/wiki/Haskell) and [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)), that can
+The third version (`recFactorialV3`) relies on a so called accumulator (`acc`) that stores the result of a previous calculation (if any). `recFactorialV3` is a tail-recursive function that is recommended in some programming languages, like [Haskell](https://en.wikipedia.org/wiki/Haskell) and [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)), that can